 Interestingly, these remarkable benefits are only observed in moderate- to high-intensity training.
 Elevating the heart rate to a higher degree than that which is experienced at lighter intensity levels causes the body to adapt.
 When we train harder, our brains must work harder to maintain synchronicity with the muscles we are using.
 This increased training intensity results in the highest possible elevation of growth factors, thereby achieving the strongest line of defense against Amyloid-B and tangles.

 Every day, our body’s cells perform chemical processes needed to survive, also known as metabolism.
 This often leads to the development of metabolic waste, which must be removed.
 In addition to this waste produced internally, we are also exposed to more external chemical sources than ever before.
 Exposure to these chemicals results in the build-up of reactive oxygen species (ROS), also known as free radicals.
 Our body does a great job of filtering these free radicals out on its own through processes such as urination, digestion, and sweat.
 Yet, physical inactivity can significantly slow this process, leading to an eventual elevation of free radicals and oxidative damage.
 This can seep into the brain, affecting healthy brain tissue.
 When we exercise, however, it rids the body of this waste: there is a significant increase in antioxidant enzymes within the brain, which work to remove any elevated ROS and subsequently maintain neuronal health.
+Increasing antioxidant enzymes are an effective way to improve and increase mental sharpness.

 Finally, exercise leads to an increase of dopamine, which is also known as the “feel-good hormone.”
 It also increases dopamine receptor sensitivity through increased vasodilation (widening of the arteries) and restoration of the basal ganglia, the structures within the cerebral hemisphere where dopamine is released.
 This, too, supports the health of neuronal synapses, allowing for the efficient passage of chemical messages from neuron to neuron.
 The release of dopamine also leads to improved mood, as well as decreased depression, which are both affiliated with degenerative brain health over time.

 While proper nutrition is a known component in maintaining overall physical wellness, its role in neurological health tends to be overlooked.
 When we think of food, the factors that come to mind are typically calories, weight loss or gain, and body composition.
-However, much like exercise, nutrition can contribute to brain health and optimal neurological function over a long life.
+However, much like exercise, nutrition can contribute to brain acuity and optimal neurological function over a long life.

 The process of maximal development and maturation begins at birth, which includes neurological function.
 In fact, infants use nearly 90% of their fuel to strengthen and develop the brain.
 With age, this figure drops to approximately 25-30% of our daily nutrition.
 While lower, this percentage still represents a considerable portion of our daily nutrition, and the interplay between diet and brain health should therefore be taken seriously.